 Individual departments will determine how many credit hours may be applied toward the major requirements.

-Undergraduate research and creative works is an inquiry, investigation, or creation produced by an undergraduate student that makes an original contribution to the discipline and reaches beyond the traditional curriculum.
+Undergraduate research and creative works is a mentored investigation or creative inquiry conducted by undergraduates that seek to make a scholarly or artistic contribution to knowledge (CUR.org).
 Undergraduate research and creative works is designed to provide students with the opportunity to develop and practice advanced discipline-specific projects in collaboration with faculty members.

-A student electing to enroll in an Undergraduate Research and Creative Works course must contract with a faculty member to work on an existing research project or to develop a new project, and a specific list of responsibilities must be developed prior to approval.
-Credit is variable, and depends on the quantity and depth of work.
+A student electing to enroll in a Directed Research course must contract with a faculty member to work on an existing research project or to develop a new project, and a specific list of responsibilities must be developed prior to approval.
+Credit is variable and depends on the quantity and depth of work.

 (Departments should select and/or develop discipline-relevant learning objectives) May include:

 - develop and implement an advanced original research or creative project